 The way in which you manage role permissions has been substantially overhauled.
 From now, you’ll be able to allocate record access straight down to a user’s granular level of interaction with that record.

-In the past, at the role level it was possible to allow/disallow users from creating certain types of records as well as providing customised access rights for viewing, editing and deleting records.
+In the past, at the role level it was possible to allow/disallow users from creating certain types of records as well as providing customized access rights for viewing, editing and deleting records.
 This old way of managing roles was good for its time, however, it failed to offer the level of granularity that many users needed and wanted.

 First up, the record creation permissions are exactly the same: Yes/No. The big change comes with the View, Edit, and Delete.
-With each of these you’ll see a list of the types of relationships a user may have with a record at the role level.
-This list is a drop-down list and allows you to control record access for view, edit and deletion rights to a minute level of detail.
+With each of these, you’ll see a list of the types of relationships a user may have with a record at the role level.
+This list is a drop-down list and allows you to control record access for view, edit, and deletion rights to a minute level of detail.